dsalcido-ucsd/dSalcidoSparkProject/README.md

 | **GBT tuned (50 rounds, lr=0.05)** | **0.7375** | **0.7281** | **0.6749** | +0.0094 | −0.0532 |
 | GBT on PCA features (95% var) | see MS4 | see MS4 | see MS4 | see MS4 | see MS4 |

-> All GBT-PCA results are computed at runtime in `MS4_Dimensionality_Reduction_and_Modeling.ipynb` since the exact k depends on the dataset's actual eigenvalue distribution.
+> GBT-PCA results are computed at runtime in `MS4_Dimensionality_Reduction_and_Modeling.ipynb` since the exact k depends on the dataset's actual eigenvalue distribution.

 ### Cold-Start Cohort Breakdown (GBT Tuned, Test Set)